ZZAster/framework/A-软体-第七组/Chapter.md

 Currently, more well-known and fully functional image processing libraries are OpenCv, EmguCv, AForge.NET/Accord.NET, etc. So the following will compare the performance of these framework.

-From the point of view of whether it is easy to use: (it's purely personal opinion)
+From the point of view of whether it is easy to use: (it's pure personal opinion)

 | Libraries  | easy to use or not | comments                                                     |
 | ---------- | ------------------ | ------------------------------------------------------------ |